Join a Local Committee

-HUB Cycling has 10 Local Committees across Metro Vancouver, made up of volunteers that work to make cycling better in their communities.
-The committees are advocacy groups who meet once a month and work to make cycling safer and more attractive for everyone.
+HUB Cycling has 10 volunteer Local Committees across Metro Vancouver that work to make cycling better in their communities.
+The committees meet once a month and work to make cycling safer and more attractive for everyone.

 The committees do this through activities such as:

 - Writing letters to decision makers

 - Meeting with politicians, engineers, planners, and other staff

 - Hosting and tabling events in the community